0xf104a/procedural-brainfuck/README.md

 procedure_name;
 ```
 ## Security
-The language interpreter **DOES NOT CHECK** whether ptr is inside of array.
+The interpreter **DOES NOT CHECK** whether current cell is inside of array.
 ## Hello, world!
 Here is code of "Hello, world!" with use of procdeures.
 ```